General Church News

 Visitor Connection Card

-After a centering time in the Sanctuary at the beginning of worship, the children will go downstairs for their classes.
+After a centering time in the Sanctuary at the beginning of worship, the children will go downstairs for a Service Sunday project.
 Free nursery care for infants to 3-year-olds will be available until 11:45 a.m.
 Read about our Youth Religious Education program.

 11:30 a.m. – Coffee Hour – Greeting Area